blackboard/anthologydevdocs/docs/blackboard/rest-apis/hands-on/gradebook.md

 >
 > - All Learn Gradebook APIs work the same for either Original or Ultra course experiences.
 > - Learn Public REST APIs are documented at https;//developer.blackboard.com/portal/displayAPI/Learn
-> - Information on System Administrators is not generally available via Public REST APIs, thus it is a Best Practice for Learn Administrators who are teaching or taking courses be enrolled using a non-Admininistrator Role privileged user.
+> - Information on System Administrators is not generally available via Public REST APIs, thus it is a Best Practice for Learn Administrators who are teaching or taking courses be enrolled using a non-Administrator Role privileged user.

 ## Topic